free office software

 Sidestep iTunes for MP3s

-The sheer number of features iTunes now offers means there are more streamlined music library options available, especially for Windows machines, on which iTunes is especially slow.
+The sheer number of features iTunes now means there are more streamlined music library options available, especially for Windows machines, on which iTunes can be especially slow.

-MediaMonkey offers the ability to manage your music without iTunes, and some find it far more useful (and less salesy) than Apple's offering.
+MediaMonkey offers the ability to manage your music without iTunes, and some find it far more useful (and less salesy) than Apple's program.

 Download: